gvwilson/sensibleadventures/nardica/nardica.md

 "As you were," Governor Stern said pleasantly, waving Uncle Jack and Aunt Naggie back into their seats as they started to rise.
-He nodded at Doctor Johel,
-sat somewhat stiffly behind his desk.
+He nodded at Doctor Johel and sat somewhat stiffly behind his desk.
 "Thank you for coming.
 I trust your trip here from the docks was less eventful than your encounter with our Brazilian friends?"